 Dr Christoph Thiebes

-Senior Manager - Application Development Construction Adhesives/Sealants
+Senior Manager - Application Development Construction Adhesives/Sealants and Industrial Adhesives

 Covestro Deutschland AG

-Dr Christoph Thiebes studied chemistry at the University of Bonn and the University of Southern California in Los Angeles, where he received his Master of Science degree in 1997.
+Dr. Christoph Thiebes studied chemistry at the University of Bonn and the University of Southern California in Los Angeles, where he received his Master of Science degree in 1997.
 After completion of his Ph.D. thesis in organic synthesis at the Technical University of Aachen, he joined Bayer (now Covestro) in 2001 as a research chemist.
-After assignments in research, manufacturing and global product management, he took over responsibility for application development in the area of raw materials for construction adhesives and sealants in 2012.
+After assignments in research, manufacturing and global product management, he took over responsibility for application development in the area of raw materials for adhesives and sealants in 2012.

-Thursday, 14 September 2017, 14:30 - 15:00
+Thursday, 12 September 2019, 14:30 - 15:00